TL;DR

 Critics such as Sasja Beslik, Chief Investment Strategy Officer at SDG Impact Japan, have questioned whether these asset managers are prioritising short-term profits over the broader goal of combating climate change.

-This move could potentially undermine global climate efforts and expose asset managers to reputational risks, highlighting the complex interplay between investor responsibility, legal obligations, and the pursuit of sustainable investment strategies.
+This move could undermine global climate efforts and expose asset managers to reputational risks, highlighting the complex interplay between investor responsibility, legal obligations, and the pursuit of sustainable investment strategies.

 Conclusion